What to Expect?

 What about afterwards?

 After the service our pastor will go to the door and you are free to leave at your convenience.
-You will probably notice that most people are not rushing away so if you take your time you will find us to be friendly.
+You will probably notice that most people are not rushing away so if you take your time you will likely get talking to other and be made very welcome.

 Feel free to speak to our pastor on the way out with any questions that you might have or any needs that we can help you with.